while being caned by the Sandman

 - Breakup Breakout: From the Madison Brothers in ICW/IWCCW.

-- Brooklyn Rage: Well, Yonkers is not part of New York City, but the rage is there.
+- Well, Yonkers is not part of New York City, but the rage is there.
+He called Kenny King a sellout for allowing himself to be billed from Las Vegas even though he only works his second job there and lives in Queens.

 - He once modified the plate of the WWE Hardcore Title belt to resemble a New York State license plate.